Chapter Contents

 13.1 Introduction

 Space debris, also known as orbital debris or space pollution, are derelict artificial objects left in space on purpose or accidentally that include larger nonfunctional spacecraft and rocket bodies, and smaller disintegrated mission-related objects such as lens caps, ejected bolts, or even paint flakes.
-Additionally, larger space debris are commonly broken up into even smaller fragments due to collisions, erosion, or expelled particles from the spacecraft or rocket bodies.
+Additionally, larger space debris are commonly broken up into even smaller fragments due to collisions, erosion, or expelled particles from spacecraft or rocket bodies.
 This presents a major problem in the space environment as spacecraft can be damaged or destroyed by space debris collisions due to the very high velocities of the debris objects, which then produces even more space debris.

 Due to the inherent problem of space debris, there are ongoing policy measures to establish the importance of mitigating and removing space debris.
-The general guideline is that spacecraft in LEO must deorbit, also known as decay, or be placed in graveyard orbit within a maximum of 25 years after the completion of their mission (3).This standard spacecraft lifetime regulation has been recently updated that directs NASA and other national agencies to reassess current mitigation policies, especially regarding the potential advantages and cost implications resulting from limits on the space debris orbit lifetime (4).
+The general guideline is that spacecraft in LEO must deorbit, also known as decay, or be placed in a graveyard orbit within a maximum of 25 years after the completion of their mission (3).
+This standard spacecraft lifetime regulation has been recently updated to direct NASA and other national agencies to reassess current mitigation policies, especially regarding the potential advantages and cost implications resulting from limits on the orbital debris lifetime limits (4).
 These regulations have incorporated spacecraft decay capabilities into mission design.

-The rate of spacecraft decay in LEO depends on several factors, including the initial orbit insertion, the ballistic coefficient of the spacecraft, and solar weather conditions, which all play a fundamental role in the ability to comply with decommissioning regulations.
-Small spacecraft designers have examined various strategies for complying with decommissioning regulations to accelerate spacecraft decay post mission: spacecraft are launched in a lower orbit for a natural decay within a few years or equipped with deorbit systems to encourage altitude decay and ultimately reenter and burn up in the Earth’s atmosphere.
-Natural decay in <5 years can be achieved for most smallsats at altitudes <400 km, however several smallsat missions must be in orbits beyond 400 km making them susceptible to use deorbit methods.
+The rate of spacecraft decay in LEO depends on several factors, including initial orbit parameters, the ballistic coefficient of the spacecraft, and solar weather conditions, all of which play a fundamental role in compliance with decommissioning regulations.
+Small spacecraft designers have examined various strategies for complying with decommissioning regulations to accelerate spacecraft decay post mission: spacecraft may be launched into lower orbits to enable natural decay within a few years, or equipped with deorbit systems to accelerate altitude decay and eventual reentry into Earth’s atmosphere.
+Natural decay in <5 years can be achieved for most SmallSats at altitudes <400 km, however several SmallSat missions must be in orbits beyond 400 km requiring the use of deorbit methods.

 Chapter Organization